iotaledger/susee-streams-poc/README.md

             Specifies the wallet file to use.
             Set this to path and name of the wallet file.
             If this option is not used:
-            * A file 'wallet-<APPLICATION-NAME>.txt' is used if existing
+            * A file 'wallet-{APPLICATION-NAME}.txt' is used if existing
-            * If 'wallet-<APPLICATION-NAME>.txt' does not exist:
+            * If 'wallet-{APPLICATION-NAME}.txt' does not exist:
-              A new seed is created and written into a new file 'wallet-<APPLICATION-NAME>.txt'.
+              A new seed is created and written into a new file 'wallet-{APPLICATION-NAME}.txt'.

-Additionally, *IOTA-Bridge* and *Management Console* provide an option to control the location of stored data:
+Additionally, *IOTA Bridge* and *Management Console* provide an option to control the location of stored data.
+The default value for the data location is the path `./data/{APPLICATION-NAME}`:

     -d, --data-dir <DATA_DIR>
             The folder where all data files are stored.